cs28-droid/Team20_REFRESH/README.md

 - The final glove design effectively integrated all components, achieving its objectives of physiological monitoring and cooling.
 - The fan system dynamically adjusted speeds based on hydration states, ensuring optimal performance.
 - Data transmission via ESP32 was reliable, with all sensor data visualized on the Blynk platform in real-time.
-- Machine learning accurately classified hydration levels, with a 98% success rate on test data.
+- Machine learning accurately classified hydration levels, with a **98%** accuracy  on test data.

 ## **Conclusion**